-Are you one of the many, hard-working, lead generating marketers who would rather have 50 phone leads than 100 form leads?
+Are you a hard-working, lead-generating marketer who'd rather have 50 phone leads than 100 form leads?

-If so, it’s probably because it’s easier for you to seal the deal over phone than it is over email.
-Preaching to the choir right?
+If so, it’s probably because it’s easier for you to seal the deal over the phone than it is over email.
+Preaching to the choir, right?

-With form leads, you run into the problem of getting real visitors that leave fake contact info or have low intent, and maybe that’s because they’re not ready for you.
+With forms, you run into the problem of getting real visitors that leave fake contact info or have low intent, and maybe that’s because they’re not ready for you.

-As more people are using their phones to search for things online and the explosion of call analytics, it’s now easier than ever to track and learn from your phone leads.
+With the surge of more people using their phones to search for things online and the explosion of call analytics, it’s now easier than ever to track and learn from your phone leads.

-But how do you go about generating more phone leads with the same marketing budgets?
+But how do you generate more phone leads with the same marketing budgets?

-Your goal is to convince the visitor that they’ll get more value from a phone call compared to the form that’s on your landing page or site.
+Convince the visitor that they’ll get more value from a phone call compared to the form on your landing page or site.

 Why Google Call Ads for phone leads are important